Nanocloud/nanocloud/README.md

 Some environment variables can be set to customize tests:
 - testMail (boolean, defaults to false) load stub email transporter for testing purpose
+- dummyBootingState (boolean, defaults to false) force machine to stay in booting state for a moment

 **API tests expects a postgres database up and running on localhost** **Some tests may require storage and frontend to be up as well**